It seems like just yesterday I got off that plane at Barajas and started my new life in Madrid. And if not yesterday, then last week.

 White-haired fishmongers standing under fluorescent lights, shouting out the price of sardines.
 No ambience.
 No touristic appeal.
 Just pure local culture.

 Back then, there was no such thing as a gastro bar.
 Of course, there was great local food.
 Lots of it.
-It just wasn’t dressed up.
+It just wasn’t dressed up and served in fancy places.

 The original stall holders protested the remodeling of San Miguel, but their generation is on the way out.

 The economic crisis has done further damage to the old Madrid—and at the same time made way for the new one.
-When the recession started in 2008, many of the typical old-man bars closed.
+When the recession started in 2008, many of the typical old-man bars ended up closing.

 And in their places, a lot of chain restaurants have sprung up.
 The low-cost bars are mostly a new phenomenon.
 There used to be only a couple of them, and they weren’t nearly as popular.
 Now it seems like every major street has a Lizarrán and a 100 Montaditos.